Resident Resources at UPMC Susquehanna

 The Family Medicine Residency Center provides the perfect environment to learn outpatient family medicine in its modern health innovation facility.
 Each first-year resident is given a panel of families to manage over the ensuing three years, and each panel grows as the resident gains experience.
 Time spent in the office progressively increases over the three years.
 First-year residents are scheduled for one-half day a week.
 Second-year residents are scheduled for two to three half days per week.
 Third-year residents are scheduled for three to five half days per week.
 During the second and third years of training, residents also provide care to geriatric patients at local nursing homes and via home visits.
 A full spectrum of care is given in the office, from newborn and adolescent medicine to obstetrical and adult medicine, and geriatrics.
 The office currently handles approximately 13,000 patient visits a year.

-Built in 2015, the Family Medicine Residency Center is located on the top floor of the Health Innovation Center, attached to the main medical center.
+Built in 2015, the Family Medicine Residency Center is located on the top floor of the Health Innovation Center and is attached to UPMC Williamsport.
 The 16,000 square foot clinical space includes 19 modern and well-designed exam rooms, four dedicated pediatric exam rooms, two osteopathic manipulation rooms, two procedure rooms, and a counseling room.
 Each room is equipped with high-definition video equipment that is periodically used for video precepting, an opportunity that gives residents constructive feedback on their history-taking and examination skills.

 The exam rooms surround a centrally-located nurses station and large preceptor/resident work area where each resident has their own personal desk space, laptop computer, and phone.
 Most teaching of outpatient medicine occurs in this centralized resident work room in which the residents complete their electronic charts, discuss cases with the preceptors, and have immediate access to a full library and broad selection of patient education materials.
 All office charts are reviewed by the preceptors and oral and written feedback is given to each resident.